techidaily/site-facebook/source/_posts/dynamic-user-defined-avatars-hit-oculus-market.md

 ## The New Avatars Come With a Quintillion Feature Combinations

- In a post on the[Oculus blog](https://www.oculus.com/blog/new-day-new-you-avatars-are-more-expressive-and-customizable-starting-today/) , Facebook highlights the extent of customization its new avatars offer:
+ In a post on the [Oculus blog](https://www.oculus.com/blog/new-day-new-you-avatars-are-more-expressive-and-customizable-starting-today/) , Facebook highlights the extent of customization its new avatars offer:

 > The new Avatars support over one quintillion permutations (that’s 18 zeros if you’re counting) so hopefully your Avatar will be more “You” than ever before.